Since I have started my business I have been surprised by the amount of spam and attempted scams I have been subject to.

 The rip-offs and scams started straight after I registered my business when I received a letter form www.registry.com.au that offered me a domain name for my business at the bargain price of $99.
 This organisation obviously relies on a new business owner not knowing that domain name registration costs only about $15 and is usually free when you sign-up with a website hosting service.

 When I signed up with a hosting service for my website, I immediately received a number of phone calls and emails from website designers wanting to design my website.
-They hadn’t bothered to check out my website to see I was a website designer, and then think that I would not want a website designed by someone else.
+They hadn’t bothered to check out my website to see I was a website designer and then conclude that I would not want a website designed by someone else.
 When told I was a web designer, the more alert caller would immediately go into spiel about the possibility of me contacting work out to them.

 Contact/Product Review Spammers